Deep Water Bay

 Deep Water Bay is the landing point for SEA-ME-WE 3, TGN-IA and TVH submarine telecommunications cables.

+Deep Water Bay is Hong Kong's most expensive residential area, with house prices (per sq.ft.) higher than Jardine's Lookout, which ranks second, and much more than Victoria Peak, which ranks third.

 History

 Originally, the bay was called Heong Kong Bay, as shown in a British map from 1841.
 A village with the name Hong Kong lay to its north in what is now Shouson Hill, which can still be seen in a map from 1845, when the bay was already known under the name Deep Water Bay.

 At the time of the 1911 census, the population of Deep Water Bay was only 8.

 Deep Water Bay Beach

 Less known to tourists than the adjacent Repulse Bay, Deep Water Bay Beach is nonetheless very popular among local people.
 Seaview Promenade, on the east side of Deep Water Bay, connects it with Repulse Bay via a path which allows joggers and walkers alike to exercise alongside the seashore while admiring the stunning sea view.
 On the west side, Mills & Chung Path connects Deep Water Bay with Wong Chuk Hang.

 Changing rooms, shower facilities and barbecue pits are available under the management of the Leisure and Cultural Services Department.